-When I talk about vodka to a group of Year 10s and tell them that if they share a bottle between three of them they are drinking the equivalent of 22 glasses of beer you can literally see jaws dropping to the ground!
-They have no idea how much alcohol they are actually consuming when they down a bottle of spirits.
+When I talk about vodka to Year 10s and tell them that sharing a bottle between three of them is the equivalent of drinking 22 glasses of beer you can literally see jaws dropping to the ground!
+They have no idea how much alcohol they’re actually consuming when they down a bottle of spirits.
 Sadly, for some of those who are drinking in Year 10, particularly the girls, their lives revolve around a vodka bottle on a Saturday night.
-Three or four young women can drink a bottle of vodka in about 90 minutes and still be walking and talking (remember they don’t experience the ‘depressant’ effects of alcohol like adults with fully-developed brains).
+Three or four young women can drink a bottle of vodka in about 90 minutes and still be walking and talking (remember they don’t experience the ‘depressant’ effects of alcohol like adults with fully developed brains).
 When the depressant effect does ‘kick-in’, it can result in a frightening night for all concerned and often a trip to hospital in an ambulance.
 Many young people simply have no idea what they are doing to themselves when they consume these products and the risks involved with drinking large quantities when they are so young!

 Interestingly, by Year 11 the ‘hardcore’ male drinkers have usually moved away from vodka.
 It doesn’t take them very long to progress to dark spirits, with bourbon, whiskey and rum being the more likely drinks consumed by this age group.
 It’s important to note that spirits, such as vodka, aren’t necessarily any more harmful than any other form of alcohol if you follow basic guidelines (i.e., you consider the number of ‘standard drinks’ you are consuming), however, when you’re young you tend to be unaware of the following risks: